andrew-elsayeh/MAL_WS202021_GroupA/README.md

 ## Routine description

-      1. Stay connected with all 3 tags
+      1. Scan and stay connected with all 3 tags
       2. onDisconnect do Anchor rescan
-      3. when nConnectedTags == nTags stop scan stop advertise
+      3. when (nConnectedTags == nTags) -> Anchor stop scan.
-      4. For tags on disconnect -> start advertise
+      4. For tags on disconnect -> Tag start advertise, connected ->stop